iBDFrankfurt/APProVe/README.md

 }

-# 3. Change the server_name and the port in the proxy_pass to the previously configured ports from the .env
+# 3. Change the server_name and the port in the proxy_pass to the previously configured ports from the .env.tmp

 # 4. Navigate to the sites-enabled folder from NGINX
 $ cd /etc/nginx/sites-enabled/